-The availability of huge amounts of data has revolutionized many sectors of society, enabling engineers to bypass complex modelling steps, scientists to find shortcuts to new knowledge, and businesses to explore novel business models.
+The availability of huge amounts of data has revolutionised many sectors of society, enabling engineers to bypass complex modelling steps, scientists to find shortcuts to new knowledge, and businesses to explore novel business models.

 For all its success, this field is still very young, and in need of systematic attention.
 Both risks and opportunities are very significant at this stage.
-They can be organized into three interconnected areas, which need to be addressed in a coordinated way: methods, applications and implications.
+They can be organised into three interconnected areas, which need to be addressed in a coordinated way: methods, applications and implications.

 By this we mean the interconnected needs to

 - develop new technology to take advantage of this resource,

 - explore the domains where this technology can make a significant impact,